 Domain brokers vs Doing it yourself

 How much is your time worth to you?
-Do you plan to acquire domains often or just every now and then?
+Do you plan to acquire sites often or just every now and then?

 The industry demands a minimum of 50% margin over the acquisition costs on average.
 A lot of times, that can go to 100%.It’s not an unjustified markup—obtaining domains needs a certain eye.
 Like many skills in SEO, it’s acquired and needs quite a bit of time to perfect and do as second nature.

 How to host private blog networks the right way

 There are a few solutions we use to get PBNs up and running.
 The broad classification in PBN hosting just comes down to what niche you are in.
 You may not be able to host Casino/Adult niches in a lot of PBN hosting services.

 We are looking for hosting companies which give you different Class A/B IPs for every domain in your network so that they can be as unrelated to each other as possible.
 We are also looking for solutions that host your PBN websites along with real websites.
 Something like a shared-webhosting aggregator.

 BulkBuyHosting gives you CPanel accounts from a network of reseller accounts they obtain from companies offering shared hosting.
 BBH does not allow you to host casino or adult PBNs.This is what the team at SERPninja uses.

 LaunchCDN (for casino/adult sites)